aviip/chat-app/README.md

 }
 ```

-## Debugging Tips

-- **Firestore Indexes**: Ensure that any queries with `where` and `orderBy` have the required Firestore indexes.
-- **Authentication**: Verify Firebase Authentication is correctly configured.
-- **Real-time Updates**: Check the Firestore console to ensure data is being updated as expected.

 ## Future Enhancements

 - Add group chat functionality.
 - Implement message notifications.
 - Enhance security with additional authentication options (e.g., OAuth providers).

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.